maksar/dotfiles/README.md

 **NOTE:** It's a good idea to make sure that any existing installation of `nix-darwin` is uninstalled before you begin.
 There may be crap remaining in `/etc/static`.
-Also, you should remeber to backup existing etc files
+Also, you should remember to backup existing etc files

 ```
 $ sudo mv /etc/bashrc /etc/bashrc.backup-before-darwin